In this article, Sujjawal Ahmad looks at the view of God presented in the Classical Ismaili Philosophy.

 -Sayyidina Nasir khusrau (Shish fasl, Ivano trans.The First Chapter, on the Recognition of the Oneness of God)

-As it would be an act of sheer denudation of the Divine Essence, if we merely repudiate God of His existence,or of Him being Merciful – a term used for this act is Ta’til that is to negate God of His attributes as opposed to Tashbih which means to ascribe God with creaturely attributes.
-Since the mere negation of God’s attributes is not enough to consider him absolutely transcendent Reality, Ismaili thinkers, thus, have tried to solve this paradox by taking another approach in the form of double negation.
+As it would be an act of sheer denudation of the Divine Essence, if we merely repudiate God of His existence, or of Him being Merciful – a term used for this act is Ta’til, that is to negate God of His attributes as opposed to Tashbih which means to ascribe God with creaturely attributes.
+Since the mere negation of God’s attributes is not enough to consider Him an absolutely transcendent Reality, Ismaili thinkers, thus, have tried to solve this paradox by taking another approach in the form of ‘double negation’.